On efficiently solvable cases of Quantum k-SAT: Quantum SAT and parameterized algorithms

 Remark~\ref{rem:after} outlined the high-level strategy for computing a (product-state) solution to an input $k$-QSAT system $\Pi$.
 For this strategy to work, however, we require an assignment to the foundation of the transfer filtration which (1) satisfies the qualifier functions from the Qualifier Lemma, and (2) causes the transfer functions $g_i$ from the Transfer Lemma to output non-zero vectors.
 When are (1) and (2) possible?
 We now answer this question affirmatively for a non-trivial class of $k$-QSAT instances, assuming constraints are chosen generically.
 Aside: In this section alone, the terminology of projective algebraic geometry (AG) is used briefly to define generic constraints; otherwise, the content is intended to be accessible without a background in AG.

 \begin{rem}[Generic constraints] Let $G$ be a $k$-uniform hypergraph.
 The set of $k$-local constraints $H$ with interaction graph $G$ is canonically identified with the projective variety $\X_G(\K)=({\mathbb P}^{2^k-1}(\K))^m$.
 (We remark the same variety was used in~\cite{LLMSS10}.)
 We say that a property holds for the {\it generic constraint with interaction graph $G$} if it holds for every $k$-local constraint on a Zariski open set of $\X_G(\K)$.
-Note that we allow different (generic) constraints on each edge (i.e. the Hamiltonian is not necessarily translation-invariant). \end{rem}
+In the important case $\mathbb K=\mathbb C$, this implies in particular that such a property holds for almost all choices of constraints (with respect to the natural measure on $\X_G(\C)$ induced by the Fubini-Study metric).
+Note that we allow different (generic) constraints on each edge (i.e. the Hamiltonian is not necessarily translation-invariant). \qi\ To give some intuition, a generic $2$-qubit constraint $\ket{\psi}\in\complex^2\otimes\complex^2$ would be any entangled $\ket{\psi}$ (since the set of two-qubit states with a Schmidt coefficient of zero forms a zero measure set).
+In the case of $2$-QSAT, the upshot of this is that if $\ket{\psi}$ is a constraint on qubits $i$ and $j$, then given any assignment $\ket{\phi_1}$ to qubit $i$, the transfer matrix $T_{ij}$ corresponding to $\ket{\psi}$ is full-rank, meaning $T_{ij}\ket{\phi_1}\neq 0$ (and additionally, by definition of a transfer matrix, $\bra{\psi}(I\otimes T_{ij})\ket{\phi}_i\otimes\ket{\phi}_j=0$).
+In other words, an assignment on qubit $i$ is guaranteed to propagate to a valid assignment on qubit $j$.
+Note that classical $k$-SAT constraints are not generic, as they represent a finite set in the variety of all constraints (and in particular, correspond to rank-$1$ projections onto product states).
+Nevertheless, as we prove in Theorem~\ref{thm:general}, the hypergraphs to which our main theorem applies (Theorem~\ref{theorem}) have an SDR; and a satisfying assignment to any classical $k$-SAT instance with an SDR is easy to compute (as mentioned in Section~\ref{scn:intro}). \end{rem}

 \begin{definition} Let $G_0\subseteq G_1\subseteq \cdots\subseteq G$ be a transfer filtration on a $k$-uniform hypergraph $G$ whose vertices $\{1,\ldots,n\}$ are ordered in such a way that if $i\in V(G_j)\setminus V(G_{j-1})$, then $i-1\in V(G_{j-1})$.
 Given $i,i'\in \{1,\ldots,n\}$ we say that $i'$ is a {\it successor of $i$} (and $i$ is a {\it predecessor} of $i'$) if there exists sequences $i_1,\ldots,i_l\in V(G)$ and $E_1,\ldots,E_{l+1}\in E(G)$ such that $i\le i_1\le \cdots\le i_l\le i'$, $i\in E_1$, $i'\in E_{l+1}$ and $i_j\in E_{j}\cap E_{j+1}$ for all $j\in \{1,\ldots,l\}$. \end{definition}